songyang0106/UAMOCS/README.md

 The parameters of the function predUAMOCS(data,if_scale):
 (1) "data" is a dataframe that rownames corresponding to gene symbol and colnames corresponding to sample id.
 (2) "if_scale" is a logical value with a default value of TRUE.
-If if_scale is true, then standardize data a using z-score normalization.
+If if_scale is true, then standardize data using z-score normalization.